 More specifically, CCHA assessed existent accessibility among the network and discovered practices were underreporting on their access accommodations.
 As such, CCHA expanded the accessibility information collected on the provider contracting application forms for PCMP locations and behavioral health providers.
 CCHA also collects the level of access each behavioral health provider can provide to members with physical and/or mental disabilities.
 With support from the data, CCHA is working to update the online directory to include more detailed accessibility information.
-These efforts will also help ensure our care coordination and member support staff can connect members to accessible locations based on individual member needs.
+These efforts will also help ensure our call center and care coordination staff can connect members to accessible locations based on individual member needs.

 As far as direct support, CCHA staff have received training from external partners on delivering disability competent care, which enhanced the support tools available to both members and providers.
 Practice transformation coaches also encourage practices to assess their practice for ADA compliance and can connect them with necessary resources and training on cultural competency.
 Further, CCHA has various resources available to providers on the CCHA website, including cultural competency training material and a Caring for Diverse Populations toolkit.
-CCHA's Provider Newsletter frequently highlights educational and training information to ensure providers can readily access the most current resources available.
+CCHA's Provider Newsletter periodically highlights educational and training information to ensure providers can readily access the most current resources available.
 CCHA will continue to expand its training options and inform providers accordingly as additional training becomes available.
 Lastly, care coordinators also support network providers in caring for members with special needs, specifically focusing on complex care coordination, transitions of care, maternity care, high ER use, Medicare-Medicaid enrollees, and general care coordination.

 Collaboration is also a key component to ensuring access.
 CCHA continues to partner with local organizations to explore options to better engage providers and inform members.
-For example, CCHA is assisting the Center for People with Disabilities (CPWD) and The Independence Center in raising awareness of the new category for Parking Privilege placards: Remuneration - Exempt.
+For example, CCHA continues to collaborate with The Independence Center and is currently assisting in their effort to raise awareness of the new category for Parking Privilege placards: Remuneration - Exempt.
 This placard waives parking meter fees for persons with certain limitations.
 Information was distributed to the provider network in the most recent provider newsletter, which included links to a brochure, the parking privileges application, and an informational document created by The Independence Center.

-Moving forward, CCHA plans to continue building upon previous collaborations among primary care providers, disability advocacy groups, and Long Term Services and Supports case management agencies to improve continuity of care for members.
+Moving forward, CCHA plans to continue building upon previous collaborations among primary care providers, disability advocacy groups, and Long-Term Services and Supports case management agencies to improve continuity of care for members in Region 7.